Work out to your music.

 Shows the workout drawer with two existing sessions.
 The abbreviated session

-descriptions are the same as described above for iPad.
+descriptions are the same as described above for iPhone.

 The playback